 Completing and submitting your ePresentation:

-The “global experience” requirement of the Global Scholar Option is not about credits; it’s about your growth and development as a global scholar.
+The Global Experience requirement of the Global Scholar Certificate is not about credits; it’s about your growth and development as a global scholar.
 You are encouraged to work with a mentor to complete and submit the ePresentation; ideally this would be the faculty member who supervised your global experience – but it could be your major advisor, another staff member, or a member of the Global Scholar Council.
 Follow these steps to completion:

 Step 1: Prior to your global experience, identify a mentor to work with.